woridaohao315/cooking/.github/CONTRIBUTING_en-us.md

 - Before submitting an issue, please check if similar problems have already been issued.

-- Please specify which version of cooking you are using, and provide OS and browser information.
-[JSFiddle](https://jsfiddle.net/) is recommended to build a live demo so that your issue can be reproduced clearly.

 ## Pull Request Guidelines
 - Fork this repository to your own account.
 Do not create branches here.

-- **DO NOT** include files inside `lib` directory.

 - Rebase before creating a PR to keep commit history clear.

 - If you are fixing a bug, please include detailed description of the bug in the PR.

-- Merging a PR takes two maintainers: one approves the changes after reviewing, and then the other reviews and merges.

 ## Code Style
 Just comply with the [ESLint](https://github.com/ElemeFE/eslint-config-elemefe) configuration of [ElemeFE](https://github.com/elemefe).